blackchip-org/step/README.md

     -s, --start STEP   Start at the given step and run to completion.
     -e, --end STEP     Start at the beginning and stop after the given step has completed.
-    -l, --list STEP    List all steps in the script
+    -l, --list         List all steps in the script

 Don't like the command line arguments?
 Then change them: